shashank1696/HumanResource/README.md

 8) matplotlib.pyplot

 ## Conclusion
-Classification of various aspects are considered and Decision tree is constructed using Decision Tree Classifier Algorithm with 98.1% accuarcy for the Employees to leave the company.
+Classification of various aspects with respect to human resource department are considered and Decision tree is constructed using Decision Tree Classifier
+Algorithm with 98.1% accuarcy for the Employees to leave the company.